-There is a wide range of hormone tests on the market for women, but how do they compare to Female Hormone Mapping?
+There is a wide range of hormone tests on the market for women, but how do they compare to our advanced female hormone test, MyFORM™?

-In this article, we take a look at the 5 main areas where Female Hormone Mapping differs from other tests currently on the market.
+In this article, we take a look at the 5 main areas where our advanced female hormone home blood test, MyFORM™, differs from other tests currently on the market.

 1. Measures The Responsiveness Of Your Hormone Network